The Undergraduate Program in Kinesiology

 * Temporary letters are assigned for these courses until they become approved with a permanent course number.
 Please check Schedule of Classes on Testudo as the letter after 'KNES 498 may change for different semesters.

-Physical Activity Requirement
+Movement & Physical Activity

 To provide both breadth and depth of activities that allow students to experience and apply what they learn in their content classes, the Kinesiology program requires a student to take four courses of movement activity.
 These four courses must be different skill activities.
+Most activity courses are 1 credit, however there are some 2 credit activity courses.
+Please note that some activity courses are only half of a semester in length, and may start mid-semester.
+You can review policies for non-standard course offerings here.
+Courses that satisfy this requirement are listed as "Physical Education Activities" under the KNES course prefix in the Schedule of Classes on Testudo.
+Sample activity courses include, but are not limited to:

 SPHL100 - Foundations of Public Health